-How to Start a Dirt Bike that has been Sitting
+How to Start a Dirt Bike that has been Sitting?

 So I again started looking at the internet and wasted like a whole week and it wasn,t worthy any more for me to look there.
 I called my friend Jim, who is an expert at dirt bikes and asked his advice about anything that I have to check before I get back to the riding track.

 Now there are few things that you need to remember at the time of storing dirt bikes, this includes checking for oil and gas tank for any leftovers.
 Also, you should properly enclose the bike where no moisture is present, etc.

 At the time of starting a parked dirt bike after a long time, follow this guide:

 This is a must to do as you don’t want any trouble once you are on the track.
 Start the dirt bike engine and wait for a couple of minutes until the engine is in the proper running.
 Check again when the engine is warm and I would personally recommend waiting at least an hour before you make your final decision of taking the bike to the track.
-Read here: Guide for Buying a Used Dirt Bike

 Change Fluids and Filters

 The air filter has to be clean and only then a dirt bike engine can get the amount of oxygen it requires to function properly.
-Now even if you find a little amount of fluid in the reservoir, it is advised to change it anyway, it will give you a relief of mind at the time of riding.
+Now even if you find a little amount of fluid in the reservoir, it is advised to change it anyway, it will give you relief of mind at the time of riding.
 I have written a detailed guide here on How to Clean Dirt Bike Air Filter.
-Read this for better understanding.
+Read this for a better understanding.

 Check Gas Tank

 Now again one of the must-do steps initially.
 Ideally, there should be no gas left in the tank as when added with a fuel stabilizer, it may turn into varnish or maybe gummy if fuel circulates in the lines.
 I always recommend my readers to use high-quality fuel and it will always save you.

 Remember if you find old gas that remained in the tank and it is gummed up, this is a serious issue.
 You have to get the gas tank cleaned and also clean carburetor if you have a 2 stroke dirt bike or throttle body and injectors that are present in the 4 stroke dirt bikes.
 Always check engine oil if your dirt bike does not start.

 After going through all the above-mentioned procedure, its time that you should start the dirt bike.
 However, it is still not ready to go to the track for riding.

-You must know which parts of the dirt bike requires regular greasing and when and how to use grease.
+You must know which parts of the dirt bike require regular greasing and when and how to use grease.
 It should ideally be applied to all bearings, cables, and chain of the dirt bike.

 Check Nuts and Bolts

 Again one of the essential steps when you are starting a dirt bike that was sitting for a while.
 You can use torque Wrench and access all the nuts and bolts.
 They should be properly fixed and according to the manual.

 This will cause damage to the tires of the dirt bikes in the long run.
 Check the tires for any damage that may have occurred over the months.
 Check if they are properly inflated.
 If everything is fine then go ahead.
 Read here: Dirt Bike Tire Sizes

 Check the Controls and Start the Dirt Bike

 If you find a problem at the time of starting the dirt bike check the spark plugs, usually they are not affected in a short duration.
 If they are fine, check for any dirt that may be deposited on their surface, clean it and you are ready to go.
-Read here in detail about How to Bleed Brakes.

 Ready to go on your Dirt Bike

 That’s it, I have mentioned all the necessary steps that you may need at the time of starting a dirt bike that has been sitting for a while.
 I strongly recommend that you go through each and every step in detail, everything mentioned here is for the purpose of safety of my readers.